 This program is designed for students with clearly defined educational goals that do not correspond with existing programs at Northern Michigan University.
-It leads to a B.A. or B.S. degree with the term "Individually Created Program" appearing in place of the major on the transcript.
-Students in consultation with their advisers develop a program of individualized concentration which is then submitted to the ICP Committee.
-Students can select their own advisers or obtain advice in the Degree Audits Office about which advisers might be most suitable.
-Once the program is drawn up and approved by the ICP Committee, an approved outline is filed with the registrar as an official contract.
-Any changes in the contract are submitted to the ICP Committee and filed.
+It leads to a B.A. or B.S. degree with the term "Individualized Studies" appearing in place of the major on the transcript.
+Students in consultation with their advisers develop a program of individualized concentration which is then submitted to the Committee on Undergraduate Programs (CUP).
+Proposals must include letters of support from any head of a department in which at least 8 credits are required for the proposed ICP.
+Students can select their own advisers or obtain advice from the Registrar's Office about which advisers might be most suitable.
+Once the program is approved by CUP, an approved outline is filed with the registrar as an official contract.
+Once official, any changes in the contract must be approved by the student's advisors as well as any department head in which at least 8 credit hours are required in the program (changes do not need to be approved by CUP).
+These approvals must then be sent to the Registrar's Office for updating.
 The committee may withdraw approval on the recommendation of the adviser in cases where the student's academic capacities clearly fall short of the stated goals.

 The following guidelines apply to the degree:

 - Students must obtain a "C" (2.00) or better in all courses in the concentration.